-ND fIlter Application Instructions
+ND filter & Lens Shield Application Instructions

-GoPro ND Filter application instructions
+ND Filter and lens protector application instructions

 - Thoroughly clean GoPro lens with the included wet then dry wipes or a microfiber cloth and 99% isopropyl alcohol.
-Remove any coated lens protector as they may reduce the effectiveness of the adhesive (the ND filter will protect your lens).
+Remove any other coated lens protector as they may reduce the effectiveness of the adhesive (the ND filter will protect your lens).
 Make sure that the lens is free of dust.

 - Stick the filter on the lens.
-If it isn’t straight, you can always carefully remove it and reposition.
+If it isn’t straight, you can always carefully remove it and re-position.

 - Give it a firm push around the very edges (don’t push in the center or you could break it!) to make sure it’s stuck on properly, and finally remove the protective plastic from the front of the filter.

 When attached to the camera, periodically clean the filter with a soft cloth.
 Make sure there are no fingerprints as they can distort the image.
-The filter is multicoated to resist water and oil, which makes them much easier to clean than regular glass.
+The filter is nanocoated to resist water and oil, which makes them much easier to clean than regular glass.

 Removal and re-applying: